Salaah01/django-action-triggers/README.md

-# Django Action Triggers (In Development)
+# Django Action Triggers

 ## Description

-Django Action Triggers is a Django application that allows the user to trigger actions based on changes in the database.
-These actions may be hitting a webhook, adding a message to a queue.
+**Django Action Triggers** is a Django application that allows you to trigger actions based on changes in your database.
+These actions can include sending a request to a webhook or adding a message to a message broker such as Kafka or RabbitMQ.

-These triggers can be triggered either in the code, or by the UI in the Django admin interface.
+This application is highly flexible and can be configured via code or through the Django admin interface.

+## Key Features

+- **Database-Driven Triggers**: Automatically trigger actions based on model events (e.g., save, delete).
+- **Webhook Integration**: Send HTTP requests to external services when triggers are activated.
+- **Message Broker Integration**: Send messages to messaging brokers like Kafka and RabbitMQ.
+- **Extensible**: Easily extend to support custom triggers and actions.
+- **Secure Dynamic Configuration**: Dynamically set values at runtime for secure and flexible configuration.

 ## Installation